The 8 Critical Steps You Need to Take After a Car Accident

 Step 1.
 Don’t Leave the Scene

 Stay where you are.
 Never leave the scene of any car accident you’ve been involved in, even if it’s a minor fender bender.
-If you leave before law enforcement officers give you permission to do so, they could charge you with hit-and-run or leaving the scene of an accident, both of which represent serious criminal charges.
+If you leave before law enforcement officers permit you to do so, they could charge you with hit-and-run or leaving the scene of an accident, both of which represent serious criminal charges.

 Step 2.
 Check Yourself and Others for Injuries